Forecasting coral reef resilience to bleaching in the Coral Triangle with machine-learning

 Ambon, the "big" city of Maluku, is actually a pretty beautiful, tranquil place (aside from the horrendous traffic jams [not shown])

-Banda Islands dive #1: Tanjung Serang/PIsang (Banana Island)
+Banda Islands dive #1: Tanjung Serang/Pisang (Banana Island)

-Second dive in the Banda Islands-Lava Flow.
+Second dive in the Banda Islands- “Lava Flow.”
 This ranks in my top five dives of ALL time (and the only of the top five for which I have extensive photographic evidence to support my claim!)

-Band Islands dive #3: Lighthouse (near Bandaneira)
+Banda Islands dive #3: Lighthouse (near Bandaneira)

-Banda Islands dive #5: "airport"
+Banda Islands dive #5: "airport" (not sure what happened to my photos from site#4)

 Banda Islands dive #6: "Lighthouse" (round 3)